 - Confidentiality: establishing boundaries so the individual feels confident they can confide in their coach.

 - Challenge and support: providing an appropriate balance to ensure purpose, results and empathy.

-When choosing an executive coach bear in mind these things and what would be appropriate for the particular senior person – it might be different things for different people.
+When choosing an executive coach bear in mind these things.
+Also consider what would be appropriate for the particular senior person – it might be different things for different people.
 It isn’t always easy to find a coach who has the necessary expertise and who makes a connection with the individual so it might take time to find the right match.
-Whoever is being selected, the executive being coached should have the final say in the selection and ideally given at least 2 coaches to choose from.
+Whoever is being selected, the executive being coached should have the final say in the selection.
+Ideally give them at least 2 coaches to choose from.

 Executive coaching — what to do?

 Executive coaching may be something you have recommended but you’ve not considered it for all the suggested potential key players in senior roles or thought about the key requirements for a coach to have the right ‘chemistry’.
-It may be the executive coaching is a completely new venture for your organisation and the thoughts about the key players involved helps your thinking.
+It may be the executive coaching is a completely new venture for your organisation.
+The thoughts about the key players involved will help your thinking.
 Whatever your current position with executive coaching, I hope you’re encouraged to include it on your agenda for senior leadership development going forward.

 Free 60-minute executive coaching taster session

 It may be that you have some senior people who would benefit from experiencing a coaching session to better appreciate what working with an executive coach can offer them.
 In conjunction with International Coaching Week, I’m offering a free 60-minute coaching taster session, via Skype, ‘phone or face-to-face (depending on location), to the first six people who express an interest.
 Please get in touch if you’d like to take advantage of this offer or if you would like to explore in more detail how the team at Coach Mentoring Ltd can support your organisation with executive coaching.